tam17aki/music-esprit-python/README.md

 - **MUSIC** leverages the orthogonality between the signal steering vectors and the noise subspace.
 - **ESPRIT** exploits the rotational invariance property within the signal subspace itself.

 These techniques allow for the estimation of sinusoidal frequencies at a resolution far exceeding that of traditional methods like the FFT.
-For a deeper dive into the theory, please refer to the papers [1-3] for spectral-MUSIC, [4] for root-MUSIC, and [5] for ESPRIT.
+For a deeper dive into the theory, please refer to the papers [1-3] for Spectral MUSIC, [4] for Root MUSIC, [5] for Min-Norm, and [6] for ESPRIT.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/tam17aki/music-esprit-python/blob/main/LICENSE) file for details.